JustinLung/fdnd-squad-page-autonomous/README.md

 ## Build

+We made a Github repository and made issues for the enhancement of the website.
+We assigned every issue to a team member.

 First we made our HTML file.
 This file contains our sections for our website.
+We made our HTML semantic.
+We used elements to make the document more clear.

 ```
    <main>